On Consistency of Finite Difference Approximations to the Navier-Stokes Equations

 In \cite{GB'09}, the algorithmic approach to generation of FDA suggested in~\cite{GBM'06} was applied to the Navier--Stokes equations (\ref{ins}).
 The approach is based on the finite volume method combined with numerical integration and difference elimination.
-As a result, three different w-consistent FDAs were obtained in \cite{GB'09}.
-Two of them were analyzed in~\cite{G'12} from the viewpoint of s-consistency.
-One of these FDAs was qualified as a "good" one, i.e., s-consistent, by the claim that it itself is a \Gr basis.
+As a result, three different $w-$consistent FDAs were obtained in \cite{GB'09}.
+Two of them were analyzed in~\cite{G'12} from the viewpoint of $s-$consistency.
+One of these FDAs was qualified as a "good" one, i.e., $s-$consistent, by the claim that it itself is a \Gr basis.
 Another FDA was qualified as s-inconsistent by inspection (observed already in~\cite{GB'09}) that one of its differential consequences is not reduced to a differential consequence of the system (\ref{ins}) when the grid spacings go to zero.
 However, as explicit computation with the Maple-based implementation~\cite{L'12} of the Buchberger-like algorithm~\cite{L'12,GLS'13} showed, the ``good'' FDA is not a \Gr basis what generates a need for the further investigation of its s-consistency.

-In this paper, we prove that the "good" FDA generated in~\cite{GB'09} is indeed s-consistent.
+In this paper, we prove that the "good" FDA generated in~\cite{GB'09} is indeed $s-$consistent.
 In doing so we avoid the \Gr basis computation what is rather cumbersome.
-In addition, we consider universally adopted standard method to discretization, which consists in the replacement of the temporal derivatives in (\ref{ins}) with the forward differences and the spatial derivatives with the central differences, and show that it yields FDA which is not s-consistent.
+In addition, we consider universally adopted standard method to discretization, which consists in the replacement of the temporal derivatives in (\ref{ins}) with the forward differences and the spatial derivatives with the central differences, and show that it yields FDA which is not $s-$consistent.
 To see numerical impact of the property of s-consistency we confronted the three FDAs and compared their behavior for the mixed initial-boundary value problem whose data originate from the exact solution~\cite{Chorin} of (\ref{ins}).
-This comparison clearly shows superiority of the s-consistent FDA over the other two which are not s-consistent.
+This comparison clearly shows superiority of the $s-$consistent FDA over the other two which are not $s-$consistent.

 This paper is organized as follows.
 Section 2 introduces the main objects of difference algebra related to discretization of (\ref{ins}).
 Section 3 is concerned with definition of FDA to (\ref{ins}) and its s-consistency.
 In Section 4, we consider three particular FDAs to the Navier--Stokes system (\ref{ins}) and establish their s-consistency properties.
 Section 5 presents the results of our numerical computer experiments.
 Some concluding remarks are given in Section 6.